 We are here to help with your study support requirements if you have a disability.
 Whether you're a prospective student, applicant, current student or member of staff supporting students, our team can help.

 Disability can mean different things to different people.
-It may include you if you have study support requirements related to a disability, for example:
+It may include you if you have study support requirements related to a disability.

 - mental health difficulties

 - a long-term health condition.

 Please contact the

 Student Hub if you want to speak to Disability Services, book an appointment or if you’d like more information.

 We've provided specific information for the following groups:

 Do you need to speak with someone urgently because you’re concerned about your own or someone else’s immediate wellbeing or safety?

 We've listed options available to you as a student or member of staff, including 24/7 services and support in times of crisis.